Master of Arts Program Information and Application

 For students in the Depth Track, comprehensive examinations must be passed in both the major and the minor fields.
 For students in the breadth option, comprehensive exams will cover and compare three fields covering three different geographic regions.
-Students may register for HIST 5960 and take the comprehensive examinations only after they complete all course work in their program.
+Students may not register for the comprehensive examination prior to the last term in which they’re completing coursework

 Download Complete policies and guidelines for comprehensive examinations (effective Fall 2016).

 Students who were matriculated in the MA program prior to Fall 2016 should also consult the following document for information on how to complete comprehensive examinations in either three (quarter) fields or two (semester) fields: comps comparison for quarter-to-semester students.